 Island School’s high school offers a rigorous college-preparatory program that prides itself on both its comprehensive curriculum and individualized instruction.
 Our faculty continuously provides thought-provoking, critical challenges, and regularly adapt their lesson plans to the needs of their students on a daily, weekly, monthly, and yearly basis.

-While attending Island School, students are required to perform twenty hours of community service per year and to take college-preparatory classes in all of the following: language arts, mathematics, science, history, foreign language, visual and performing arts, computer science, Hawaiian history, and physical education.
+While attending Island School, students are required to perform 20 hours of community service per year and take college-preparatory classes in all of the following: language arts, mathematics, science, history, foreign language, visual and performing arts, computer science, Hawaiian history, and physical education.

-From inception through completion, the seniors are responsible for designing, researching and presenting a thesis, experiment or problem/solution model.
+From inception through completion, the seniors are responsible for designing, researching, and presenting a thesis, experiment, or problem/solution model.
 Meeting at regular intervals with faculty members and community mentors, students become experts in their chosen fields and verify their expertise in a teacher-led interview.
 All seniors must then present their findings to the community in a thirty-minute presentation.
-Only after a successful interview and presentation may an Island School student earn their High School diploma.
+Only after a successful interview and presentation may an Island School student earn his/her high school diploma.

 See the Island School Curriculum Guide for detailed descriptions of course offerings, policies and programs for grades 9 through 12.